 • Start and end dates of the MNE group’s first Financial Year to which the MMT Act applies.

-For further guidance, please refer to the Explanatory notes to registration form (PDF, 249KB).
+For further guidance, please refer to the explanatory notes to the registration form (PDF, 245KB).

 What to expect after registering